 Note: If your horse does the downward transition from the half halt itself, you're either using too much hand and not enough leg or he's behind your leg.
 He should wait to do the downward transition until you actually still your seat.
 The connecting half halt is just for keeping him on the bit.
 It's not the aid for the downward transition.

-Q. When we're cantering my lower leg and knee creeps up and my stirrups dangle on my feet (both left and right).
+Q: When we're cantering my lower leg and knee creeps up and my stirrups dangle on my feet (both left and right).
 What can I do while I'm working alone, which is most of the time, to improve my leg position at the canter?
 I realize lunge line lessons would improve my position, but that's not an option right now.

-A. It sounds like you're gripping with your knees and thighs for balance.
+A: It sounds like you're gripping with your knees and thighs for balance.
 Think about relaxing your knees and thighs and letting your legs hang loose so that you feel your feet supported by the stirrups.
 Sally Swift has a great image for this.
 She says to imagine that your legs are so long that your bare feet are dangling on the ground, and you can feel mud squishing between your toes.

-, I was taught that although my outside leg was behind the girth in the canter transition (to tell the horse which lead I wanted), I actually asked for the canter with my inside leg, at the girth.
+Q: I was initially taught to ask for the canter with the outside leg, as are most people.
+However, as I progressed in Dressage, I was taught that although my outside leg was behind the girth in the canter transition (to tell the horse which lead I wanted), I actually asked for the canter with my inside leg, at the girth.
 Is this right?

-A. Absolutely.
+A: Absolutely.
 The outside leg tells the outside hind to strike-off.
 (The outside hind leg needs to strike off first for your horse to end up on the correct lead.)